Chiral perturbation theory

 Chiral perturbation theory (ChPT) is an effective field theory constructed with a Lagrangian consistent with the (approximate) chiral symmetry of quantum chromodynamics (QCD), as well as the other symmetries of parity and charge conjugation.

 ChPT is a theory which allows one to study the low-energy dynamics of QCD on the basis of this underlying chiral symmetry.

 Goals

-In the theory of the strong interaction of the standard model, we describe the interactions between quarks and gluons.
+In the theory of the strong interaction of the standard model, the interactions between quarks and gluons are described.
 Due to the running of the strong coupling constant, we can apply perturbation theory in the coupling constant only at high energies.
 But in the low-energy regime of QCD, the degrees of freedom are no longer quarks and gluons, but rather hadrons.
 This is a result of confinement.
 If one could "solve" the QCD partition function (such that the degrees of freedom in the Lagrangian are replaced by hadrons), then one could extract information about low-energy physics.
 To date this has not been accomplished.
 Because QCD becomes non-perturbative at low energy, it is impossible to use perturbative methods to extract information from the partition function of QCD.
 Lattice QCD is an alternative method that has proved successful in extracting non-perturbative information.